NIH Public Access Policy

 2. Notify the publisher

-The publisher must be notified that your paper is NIH-funded, and all grant numbers related to the paper must be included upon publication.
+The publisher must be notified that your paper is NIH-funded, and all grant numbers related to the paper must be included with the publication.

 If the publication/copyright transfer agreement does not specify or allow for PMC deposit:

-- Modify the publisher's copyright transfer agreement to retain the right to make the article available in PMC, using this suggested language.
+- Ask the publisher to add a clause in the copyright transfer agreement to retain the right to make the article available in PMC, using this suggested language.

 3. Submit accepted papers to PMC